 Tahoe City to Hirschdale

 Starting in Lake Tahoe, the entire length of this section is paved and 23 miles total.
-Jump on a multi-use path from Tahoe City to Squaw Valley, which eventually transitions to a wide bike lane skirting Highway 89 into Truckee.
+Jump on a multi-use path from Tahoe City to Palisades Tahoe, which eventually transitions to a wide bike lane skirting Highway 89 into Truckee.
 This specific stretch has been a bike path long before the Tahoe-Pyramid Trail was implemented, so plan to share the trail with runners, hikers, and other cyclists, especially during the summer months.

 Hirschdale to Verdi